aalzanki/PullToAnimate/README.md

   	   	println(y)
 	}

-Run your app in the simulator and you will notice that now you can see the how far you are scrolling (printed in the console).
+Run your app in the simulator and you will notice that now you can see how far you are scrolling (printed in the console).

 ###Make It Move